htm-community/nupic.audio/SpeechRecognition/README.md

 The VCN feeds into the SO and VNLL, then they both feed into the IC.

-TODO: LNTB and VNTB projection to IC.
-Deiter and Henson cells?

 ### Ventral Nuclei of the Lateral Lemniscus (VNLL)

+> The function of the ventral nucleus of the lateral lemniscus (VNLL), a secondary processing site within the auditory brain stem, is unclear.
+It is known to be a major source of inhibition to the inferior colliculus (IC).
+It is also thought to play a role in coding the temporal aspects of sound, such as onsets and the periodic components of complex stimuli...
+> Our data suggest it is a result of an intrinsic circuit activated by the octopus cell pathway originating in the contralateral cochlear nucleus; this pathway is known to convey exquisitely timed and broadly tuned onset information.
+This powerful inhibition within the VNLL appears to control the timing of this structure's inhibitory output to higher centers, which has important auditory processing outcomes.
+The circuit also provides a pathway for fast, broadly tuned, onset inhibition to the IC.
+>
+> Various lines of evidence indicate that inhibition plays as important a role as excitation in controlling spike timing in auditory nuclei.
+One of the major inhibitory pathways within the auditory brain stem originates in the ventral nucleus of the lateral lemniscus (VNLL), a nucleus thought to play a role in temporal pattern processing.
+This structure is a crucial integration site for a subset of fibers from the lower auditory brain stem en route to the inferior colliculus (IC).
+VNLL neurons receive convergent excitatory input from a variety of cell types within the contralateral cochlear nucleus (CN), including an exclusive projection from the octopus cell area (OCA) of the contralateral CN.
+Octopus cells give rise to thick axons that terminate in large calyx-like synapses, akin to endbulbs of Held in other auditory nuclei.
+These characteristics suggest that this pathway provides fast and faithful transmission of timing information.
+Octopus cells respond to the onsets of sounds with exquisitely timed responses, termed onset-ideal (OI).
+This response pattern is a result of the detection of synchrony in auditory nerve fiber inputs representing a wide range of characteristic frequencies (CFs).
+The function of these cells and their projection to the VNLL is unknown, although they seem well suited to encode onsets, transients, and temporal features of complex, periodic stimuli.
+The role of the VNLL's projection to the IC, which is inhibitory is equally uncertain.
+>
+> Source: Powerful, Onset Inhibition in the Ventral Nucleus of the Lateral Lemniscus, David A. X. Nayagam, Janine C. Clarey, and Antonio G. Paolini. https://doi.org/10.1152/jn.00167.2005

 > Two patterns of responses to tones have been observed in recordings from the ventral lemniscal nuclei.
 Regular, sustained firing and are sharply tuned; others respond with a sharply timed action potential at the onset of a tone and are broadly tuned.
 While many authors consider the ventral lemniscal nuclei to be monaural, many studies shown that neurons in this area are indeed consistently driven through the contralateral ear.
-Spherical bushy cells (SBCs) in the VNLLv are broadly tuned and respond at the onset of sounds.
+> Spherical bushy cells (SBCs) in the VNLLv are broadly tuned and respond at the onset of sounds.
 The responses to sound of neurons in the columnar region of the bat and and the VNLLv of the cat resemble responses to sound of octopus cells in many ways.
 Like neurons in the columnar area of the VNLL of bats, octopus cells responded to the directionality of sweeps.
-Other neurons in the VNLL and INLL respond to tones with regular, sustained firing or "chopping".
+> Other neurons in the VNLL and INLL respond to tones with regular, sustained firing or "chopping".
 These neurons were sharply tuned.
 Their nonmonotonic firing rates as a function of intensity that inhibition contributed to responses to sounds.
 Bushy and stellate cells that provide the major excitatory input to the more sharply tuned and tonically firing multipolar cells of the ventral lemniscal nuclei are sharply tuned and respond to tones with more sustained firing.
+>
-Source: Chapter 6.4, Integrative Functions in the Mammalian Auditory Pathway, Editors Oertel, Fay, and Popper.
+> Source: Chapter 6.4, Integrative Functions in the Mammalian Auditory Pathway, Editors Oertel, Fay, and Popper.
 Springer ISBN 0-387-98903-X

 ### Inferior Colliculus (IC)

+...

 ## Dataset, Git clones, and Python packages